Supporting Indie Authors

-Authors might get better percentages of the take if a book is in a particular format.
+However, authors might get better percentages of the take with a particular format.
 If that is the case, and you don’t mind which format you purchase, you can always ask your friend the writer.
-While we always want you to buy the book (and a sale is better than no sale), if we have our druthers and there really is a difference, it certainly doesn’t hurt to ask.
+While we always want you to buy the book (and a sale beats out no sale), if we have our druthers and it really makes a difference, it certainly doesn’t hurt to ask.

 The #2 Way To Support Independent Authors

-Once you’ve bought the book, a fantastic way to help out even more is to provide an honest review.
-Amazon, Smashwords, and many publisher sites provide a means of reviewing novels and other creative works.
-Be sure to review where you purchased the book.
-Why?
-Because then you can be listed with verified purchase next to your name.
-This adds considerably more credibility to your review.
 What should you say in your review?
 If you loved the book, say so.
 If it was a decent read but not your cup of tea, say that as well, as it’s honest, fair, and remains supportive.
 After all, not everyone loves the same thing.
-If you’re not in the demographic group that the work is aimed at, then that’s perfectly fine.
+If you’re not in the demographic group the work is aimed at, then no problem.
 You gave it the old college try and that’s just fantastic.
 The longer the review then, generally, the better.
-Specific references to events in the book, without giving away spoilers, are really helpful.
+Specific references to events in the book, without giving away spoilers, really help.
 E. g. something like: I loved the character of ___.
 She was believably vulnerable.

 What if you hated the book?
 Should you lie?
-Absolutely not – and, I might add, don’t lie even if the author has specifically asked for positive reviews only (that is an unethical request, by the way).
-If the book is truly awful (I’ve read books that have made me want to burn people’s computers, they were so horrible, so I know exactly where you’re coming from), then you have the following options:
+Absolutely not – and, I might add, don’t lie even if the author has specifically asked for positive reviews only (an unethical request, by the way).
+However, if the book stinks (I’ve read books that have made me want to burn people’s computers, they were so horrible, so I know exactly where you’re coming from), then you have the following options:

 - Don’t post the review at all, and say nothing to the author.

 - Post a short review.
 Reviews don’t have to be novel-length!
 You can always write something like Interesting freshman effort from indie author ____ (the writer’s name goes in the blank).
 There ya go.
 Short, semi-sweet, and you’re off the hook.
-Unless the book was an utter snoozefest, the term ‘interesting’ can be appropriate.
+Unless the book utterly bored you, the term interesting works.
 If the book was absolutely the most boring thing you have ever read, then you can go with valiant or unique (so long as the work isn’t plagiarized) instead of interesting.
-Yes, you are damning with faint praise.
+Yes, you have just damned with faint praise.
 But sometimes faint praise is the only kind you can give out.

 - Post a negative review.
-Be prepared for your friendship to, potentially, end.
-Is that the worst thing, ever?
+However, be prepared for your friendship to, potentially, end.
+Yet is that the worst thing, ever?
 I’m not saying to be mean.
 Don’t be mean and don’t take potshots at a person’s character or personality.
 This is about the book and not about your relationship with the person (although it can sometimes turn into that.
 But keep the review about the creative work only).
-But if the friendship means more to you, then seriously consider options #1 or #2 instead.
+However, if the friendship means more to you, then seriously consider options #1 or #2 instead.